JMariadlcs/racks-items-backend/README.md

 ```

 ## Compile and Deploy Smart Contracts
-We are compiling the Smart Contracts and then deploying them to Polygong Testnet Mumbai
+We are compiling the Smart Contracts and then deploying them to Polygong Testnet Mumbai.

+In order to do so you will first need to create a `.env` file that should contain provider RPC (`STAGING_ALCHEMY_KEY`) and the private key of the wallet you are using to deploy the contracts (`PRIVATE_KEY`).

+**NOTICE:** do NOT upload your `.env` file to GitHub or any other sites.

 - Compile:
 ```bash